lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 This defines a `stride` parameter with initial value `1` and a `count` state variable with the same initial value.
-These are referenced in the reaction with the syntax `self->stride` and `self->count` respectively.
+These are referenced in the reaction with the syntax `self.stride` and `self.count` respectively.
 Note that state variables and parameters do not have types in the Python reactor target.
 See [Parameters and State](/docs/handbook/parameters-and-state-variables) for more examples.

 **The Reactor Class:**
 The code generator synthesizes a class in Python for each reactor class in LF, with a constructor (i.e., `def __init__(self, ...):`) that creates an instance of this class and initializes its parameters and state variables as [instance variables](https://docs.python.org/3/tutorial/classes.html#class-and-instance-variables).
-These parameters and state variables can then subsequently be accessed directly using the `self` reference in the body of reactions (which will be synthesized as methods of the Python class).
+These parameters and state variables can then subsequently be accessed directly using the `self` reference in the body of reactions.

 It may be tempting to declare state variables in the $preamble$, as follows: